 Team Incentives and Reference-Dependent Preferences

-We investigate a multi‐agent moral‐hazard model where agents have expectation‐based reference‐dependent preferences à la Kőszegi and Rabin (2006, 2007).
-We show that even when each agent's probability of success in a project is independent, a principal may employ team incentives.
-Because the agents are loss averse, they have first‐order risk aversion to wage uncertainty.
+We investigate a multi-agent moral-hazard model where agents have expectation-based reference-dependent preferences a la Koszegi and Rabin (2006, 2007).
+We show that even when each agent's probability of success in a project is independent, team incentives can be optimal.
+Because the agents are loss averse, they have first-order risk aversion to wage uncertainty.
 This causes the agents to work harder when their own failure is stochastically compensated through other agents' performance.
-In the optimal contract, agents with high performance are always rewarded, whereas agents with low performance are rewarded if and only if other agents' performance is high.
+In the optimal contract, both high- and low-performance agents are equally rewarded if most agents accomplish their projects; otherwise only high-performance agents are rewarded.